Additional Medicare Tax of 0.9% on Earned Income

 Example: a single filer has $150,000 in wages and $115,000 from self-employment income.
 Thus, total compensation equals $265,000, which exceeds the $200,000 threshold for single filers by $65,000, incurring an Additional Medicare Tax equal to $65,000 × 0.9% = $65,000 × 0.009 = $585.

 Example: one spouse of a married couple earns $200,000 in wages and the other spouse earns $150,000 in wages.
 Therefore, the couple has total compensation subject to the Additional Medicare Tax of $350,000, which is $100,000 more than the $250,000 threshold for joint filers, resulting in an additional tax of $100,000 × 0.009 = $900.
 Note that since the threshold amount for Married Filing Separately is ½ of the threshold amount for Married Filing Jointly, the additional tax would remain the same, whether the couple filed jointly or separately.
-Note that the Additional Medicare Tax also has a built-in marriage penalty, since if the couple was not married and filed as singles, then each would have a $200,000 threshold, in which case, neither partner would have to pay an Additional Medicare Tax on their income.
+Note that the Additional Medicare Tax also has a built-in marriage penalty, since if the couple was not married and filed as singles, then each would have a $200,000 threshold, in which case, neither partner must pay an Additional Medicare Tax on their income.

 Wages subject to RRTA taxes and to FICA taxes are not combined to determine the Additional Medicare Tax liability.
 The threshold amounts apply separately to each category of income.
 Compensation subject to the Additional Medicare Tax will not also be subject to the Net Investment Income Tax, since that additional Medicare tax applies only to investment income.

 The Additional Medicare Tax is calculated on Form 8959, Additional Medicare Tax, then reported on Form 1040, Scheduled 4.